Financing a Dental Practice Acquisition

 Though loan amount is fixed, some recalibration of allocation between permitted uses is often negotiable.
 We can talk you through how you can make this process work in your favor.

-Never miss or delay payments to avoid fees and penalties.
+File this one under “no duh.”
+Never miss or delay payments, to avoid fees and penalties.
 Set up autopay to minimize the chance of human error impacting your loan balance.

 A perfect on-time payment history keeps your rates low and your relationship with the lender strong.
 This will aid you in the long run, especially if you plan on buying more dental practices.

-After 1-3 years of consistent on-time payments, consider refinancing for better interest rates or adjusted allocation.
+After 1-3 years of consistent on-time payments, consider refinancing for better interest rates or re-adjusted allocation.
 Here’s how you can do it:

 Prudent refinancing saves money long-term.
 Strategic refinance options improve cash flow and finance growth once the practice is established.